fbpx Skip to main content

 • Exterior design by Kengo Kuma (Past projects include V&A Dundee, Takanawa Gateway Station and Japan National Stadium)

 Takanawa Gateway City combines the history and innovation to create a modern and functional urban environment.
-The development will serves as a model for future urban development projects in Tokyo and beyond, while also paying tribute to its rich history and cultural heritage.
+The development will serve as a model for future urban development projects in Tokyo and beyond, while also paying tribute to its rich history and cultural heritage.
 With its commitment to both modernity and nature, this development is sure to raise Tokyo’s standard of living and will elevate the standards of Tokyo by adding a world-class structure of superior quality.

 Source: The East Japan Railway Company (JR East)